disclaimer

 Do Sealed Records Show up In Alaska Background Checks?

 No, sealed records do not appear in Alaska background checks.
-Sealed criminal records are non-public and confidential information and only available to specific parties indicated in Alaska Stat. § 12.62.180.
-However, convictions that have been set-aside may still appear on background checks in Alaska.
+Sealed criminal records are non-public and confidential information and are only available to specific parties indicated in Alaska Statutes. § 12.62.180.
+However, convictions that have been set aside may still appear on background checks in Alaska.

 Who Can See Sealed Criminal Records in Alaska?